 Located at Rush Oak Park Hospital, this program is an educational and support group for both care-partners and patients.
 More advanced patients are welcome, though the group is not exclusive to patients at other stages.
 This group begins with a continental breakfast, followed by an hour-long education series.
 In the last hour, patients and care-partners split into two groups to discuss separately.

 This group meets first Thursday of the month from 6:30 p.m. to 8 p.m.

-This group is staffed by professionals from Rush, Stroger and the University of Chicago.
+This group is staffed by professionals from Rush, Stroger and the University of Illinois at Chicago.
 Parents who have experienced a pregnancy loss or infant death are welcome.
 The program provides opportunities to share personal stories and promotes healthy grieving with the support of those with similar experiences.

 Second Thursday of the month, noon to 2 p.m.